sodabubblewine/sodabubblewine.github.io/README.md

 Atoms are then accomodated by one of a few methods, each of which match up with Quine's atomic methods in "Set Theory and its Logic".
 An item of a theory of ordered pairs is atomic when it is identical to its components (or, just one of its components, in which case the other components allows us to distinguish between atoms with, e.g., identical left components: are these even atoms?).

-Sadly neither of these principles is used in LISPs.
+Sadly neither of these principles are used in LISPs.
 Again, this is because there is that silent assumption working in the background of most explanations: the programming language runs on machines in our shared material world.

 This is enough thinking on this for now.

 ### 2025 0411 2217
 I can not guarentee that there will be no spelling errors in what I write.